zhangchl007/MCW-App-modernization/README.md

 ### Workshop

-In this workshop, you will gain a better understanding on the steps involved in modernizing legacy on-premises applications and infrastructure by leveraging cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory.
+In this workshop, you gain a better understanding of the steps involved in modernizing legacy on-premises applications and infrastructure by leveraging cloud services.
+You also see how applications can be enhanced by adding a mix of web and mobile services, all secured using Azure Active Directory.

-At the end of this workshop, you will be better able to design a modernization plan for organizations looking to move services from on-premises to the cloud.
+At the end of this workshop, your ability to design and implement a modernization plan for organizations looking to move services from on-premises to the cloud will be improved.

 ### Whiteboard design session

-In this whiteboard design session, you will work with a group to design a solution for modernizing legacy on-premises applications and infrastructure by leveraging cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory.
+In this whiteboard design session, you work with a group to design a solution for modernizing legacy on-premises applications and infrastructure by leveraging cloud services.
+As part of the modernization effort, application enhancements are added using a mix of web and mobile services, all secured using Azure Active Directory.

-At the end of this whiteboard design session, you will be better able to design a modernization plan for organizations looking to move services from on-premises to the cloud.
+At the end of this whiteboard design session, your ability to design a modernization plan for organizations looking to move services from on-premises to the cloud will be improved.

 ### Hands-on lab

-In this hands-on lab, you will implement the steps to modernize a legacy on-premises application, including upgrading and migrating the database to Azure and updating the application to take advantage of serverless and cloud services.
+In this hands-on lab, you implement the steps to modernize a legacy on-premises application, including upgrading and migrating the database to Azure and updating the application to take advantage of serverless and cloud services.

-At the end of this hands-on lab, you will be better able to build solutions for modernizing legacy on-premises applications and infrastructure using cloud services.
+At the end of this hands-on lab, your ability to build solutions for modernizing legacy on-premises applications and infrastructure using cloud services will be improved.

 ## Azure services and related products